About Us

 Monique offers a warm, empathic and non-judgmental approach, and is committed to creating a therapeutic space where people can feel safe, understood and respected.
 She supports people to develop a better understanding of themselves in the context of their life experiences, with a view to working together to explore a pathway towards improved mental wellbeing and greater fulfillment in life.

-Monique utilizes a range of evidence-based therapies in assisting clients with their difficulties including EMDR, Schema Therapy, Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, and Cognitive Analytic Therapy (CAT).
-She has recently completed training in CAT, which looks at how our early life experiences impact the way we relate to ourselves and others, and how through developing an awareness of these relational patterns we can create space for change.
+Monique utilizes a range of evidence-based therapies in assisting clients with their difficulties including EMDR, Schema Therapy, Cognitive Behavioural Therapy, and Acceptance and Commitment Therapy.
 Monique provides tailored and flexible therapeutic interventions based on the client’s difficulties and their goals for therapy.

 Monique currently works Wednesdays and Thursdays at Northside Psychology